janak0ff/devops-blog/src/data/blog/linux/Install the XFCE Desktop with XRDP for Blazing-Fast Remote Access.md

 | **Username & Password** | The credentials of the Ubuntu user you configured. |

+You should now be presented with a responsive, high-performance XFCE desktop, giving you a full graphical interface on your cloud server without the resource overhead\!

 ## Reference

 - Desktop Environment Installation and Session Commands (Ubuntu/Debian)